 9 Undesirable Factors Affecting the HbA1C Test

 Any variation in the RBC (or erythrocyte) or hemoglobin may cause hba1c errors.
-A1C can be increased or decreases by various factors; they are:
+A1C can be increased or decreased by various factors; they are:

 - A decrease or increase in erythrocyte (RBC) makes your A1C lower or increase, respectively.

-- Hemoglobin Variants - Hemoglobin S-trait affects about 8% of African Americans.
+- Hemoglobin Variants: Approximately 8% of African Americans have the hemoglobin S-trait.
 The hemoglobin C trait affects approximately 3% of African Americans.
 The hemoglobin E trait affects 10% to more than 50% of Southeast Asians in California.
 These Hb variants are all reported to affect some HbA1c assay methods.
-Elevated hemoglobin F has an association with thalassemia syndromes, and also affects some assay methods.
+Elevated hemoglobin F is associated with thalassemia syndromes and affects some assay methods.

-- Hypertriglyceridemia interfered with some assay methods and increases results.
+- Hypertriglyceridemia interfered with some assay methods and increased results.

 - High bilirubin interferes with some assay methods and increases results.